amalgam8/amalgam8.github.io/README.md

 This does not impact the document list.
 To group the list of documents by logical category use the `category` attribute in the document's front matter.
 The sidebar will be sorted by `category` and then by `order`.

+You can also have a `subcategory` attribute as well.
+This will sort the documents in a given category by `subcategory` and then by `order`.

 Swagger API documents are stored in the `_api` directory and must reference the a URL for the actual swagger JSON file in the frontmatter parameter `spec`.
 For example: